Info for Undergraduates

 If you are graduating with two degrees (not two majors) from two different colleges at CU Boulder, you must apply for each one separately on Buff Portal, once for each degree.
 Dual degrees must be completed and conferred at the same time.

-If you are graduating from CMCI from two programs—and one is a bachelor of science and one a bachelor of arts—this is not considered a dual degree.
-This is a double major, and the primary major determines the degree per campus and college policy.
+If you are graduating from CMCI from two programs—and one is a bachelor of science, and one a bachelor of arts—this is not considered a dual degree.
+This is a double major, and the primary major determines the degree, per campus and college policy.

 You cannot graduate with an “I” or “incomplete” on your record.
-If you are taking a self-paced course that isn’t concluded with a grade posted, or have not completed work for a previously granted incomplete, you will not have the degree conferred.
+If you are taking a self-paced course that hasn’t concluded with a grade posted, or have not completed work for a previously granted incomplete, you will not have the degree conferred.

 Contact the instructor from the course you received an “I” in and ask what work you must complete and by what date.
 If you have questions, ask your advisor.